2005 Amsterdam Admirals season

 The 2005 Amsterdam Admirals season was the 11th season for the franchise in the NFL Europe League (NFLEL).
 The team was led by head coach Bart Andrus in his fifth year, and played its home games at Amsterdam ArenA in Amsterdam, Netherlands.
 They finished the regular season in second place with a record of six wins and four losses.
 In World Bowl XIII, Amsterdam defeated the Berlin Thunder 27–21.
-The victory marked the franchise's first World Bowl championship.
+The victory marked the franchise's first and only World Bowl championship.